aaliimamm/aaliimamm/README.md

 ### ✨ Fun Facts About Me

 - I speak fluent **PHP**.
-The kind where I can take a broken codebase, decode the chaos, and make it behave like it should’ve from day one.
+I can take a broken codebase, decode the chaos, and make it behave like it should’ve from day one.
 - I have a love-hate relationship with **JavaScript**.
 - My code sometimes writes itself… just kidding, that’s called ChatGPT.
 - I dream in **Laravel routes** and **Flutter widgets**.